rizinorg/rizin/doc/asm_strings.md

 ### What for?

-For simple syntax the general method might seem overengineered.
+For simple syntax the custom method might seem overengineered.

+But defining properly which part of an asm string means what, has additional advantages.

+- Numbers can be extracted from the string and used later.
+- If some syntax needs to be manipulated, it is way easier to do this.
+  Selecting the token with the right type and change it.
+No raw string operations anymore.
-But for complex syntax it will produce beautiful results.
+- For complex syntax it will produce beautiful results.

-Here is an example from Hexagon.
+Here is an example for the last point.

 The general method: